HIV and Opportunistic Infections, Coinfections, and Conditions

 What is an Opportunistic Infection?

 - Opportunistic infections (OIs) are infections that occur more often or are more severe in people with weakened immune systems than in people with healthy immune systems.
-People with weakened immune systems include people living with HIV or people receiving chemotherapy.
+People with weakened immune systems include people living with HIV.

 - HIV damages the immune system.
 A weakened immune system makes it harder for the body to fight off HIV-related OIs.

 - HIV-related OIs include pneumonia, Salmonella infection, candidiasis (thrush), toxoplasmosis, and tuberculosis (TB).

 - For people with HIV, the best protection against OIs is to take HIV medicines every day.
 HIV medicines prevent HIV from damaging the immune system.
 Because HIV medicines are now widely used in the United States, fewer people with HIV get OIs.